zcabeto/StretchProj/README.md

 - ./run.sh

 ### CLOSEUP TODO
-- 19/08 - finish writing three defensive techniques' pages, work application
+- 20/08 - add collected info to iterable steps shown on the site, better sanitiser,
-- 20/08 - add collected info to iterable steps shown on the site, SQLI on = send via cookies, better sanitiser, show login if successful
+- 21/08 - SQLI on = send via cookies, redo login text shown,
-- 21/08 - XSS completion to do damage
+- 22/08 - XSS completion to do damage
-- 22/08 - start research on OWASP #1 & CORS
+- 23/08 - write up for XSS attack